School of Design

 When his career as a theatrical set designer in New York City began to seem wasteful, Zeke Leonard began to examine his relationship to the things he designed and to think about their ultimate fate: the landfill.

 This prompted a return to study and a stripping down of his values to a philosophical core.
 At the Rhode Island School of Design his thesis was a deep study of the spaces we occupy and the phenomenon of social acceleration.
 After graduating with honors, he embarked on a studio practice in Fall River, Massachusetts, where he made bespoke furniture piece by piece by hand.
 He was also writing, developing a design philosophy that has a firm foundation in sustainable practices and responsible design.

-At SU, his teaching practice brings his research in sustainability in line with his work in socially responsible design.
-He believes that all of design changes the world, and that as designers we must be thoughtful about how we bring about that change.
+At Syracuse University, Leonard’s teaching practice brings his research in sustainability in line with his work in socially responsible design.
+He believes that all of design changes the world and that as designers we must be thoughtful about how we bring about that change.